-5. Describe what the Seq number in an TCP segment specifies.
+5. Describe what the Seq number in a TCP segment specifies.

-The sequence number of a segment is the position of the segments first byte in the data stream.
+The sequence number of a segment is the position of the segment's first byte in the data stream.

-6. Describe what the Ack number in an TCP segment specifies
+6. Describe what the Ack number in a TCP segment specifies